-I struggle with decision-making…
+I struggle with decision-making

-The title caught my eye and I was curious to know more.
-I downloaded a sample from Amazon to read on my iPad; then I purchased the Kindle format.
-I read the 224-pages in one sitting.
-I saw something of myself in all of the chapters.
-I realized how much precious time I waste on overthinking, over-analyzing, and second-guessing everything – from Should I purchase ballet tickets in Row G, Seats 2 and 4, or Row H, Seats 2 and 4, since they’re both available? to Do I really need to buy these flowers? to What shall I do with the rest of my life?
-It’s a chronic state of being known as “analysis paralysis”, trying to be perfect and afraid not to be.
+A new book title caught my eye, Don’t Overthink It by Anne Bogel.
+I was curious to know more and immediately downloaded a sample from Amazon.
+I purchased the Kindle format and read the 224-pages in one sitting.
+I saw something of myself in every chapter.
+I realized then and there how much precious time I waste on overthinking, over-analyzing, and second-guessing everything, and I mean everything, big and small.
+It’s a chronic state of being Anne Bogel calls “analysis paralysis”– trying to be perfect and afraid not to be.
 And I hate it.

 If any of what I’ve written strikes a chord with you, do check out Don’t Overthink It.